sphinx-doc/sphinx/doc/glossary.rst

             Content of the directive.

-      See :ref:`directives` for more information.
+      See :ref:`rst-directives` for more information.

    document name
       Since reST source files can have different extensions (some people like